IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Experimental Setup

+JIT-SDP is an online process that involves dealing with commits that arrive continuously over time.
+Each commit has a software change associated with it, which allows us to classify the commit as defect-inducing or clean.
+A time step associated with the commit indicates the order of arrival of commit based on the author's timestamp.
+The model's predictive performance is measured at a specific time step \textit{t} by training it on commits received before \textit{t} and then evaluating it on the commit that arrives at \textit{t}.
+During the initial phase of a project, the model predicts a test commit as clean until it encounters a defect-inducing example.
+Therefore, one must update the model as new commits and their labels become available.

-JIT defect prediction is useful if done in a timely manner using only past data available at commit time~\cite{ISSTA2021}\cite{cabral2019class}.
-Within-project defect prediction, uses past data from the same project, whereas cross-project defect prediction borrows training data from other projects~\cite{tabassum2020investigation}.
-This paper only evaluates the within-project context, so each model is trained and tested on the same project.
-We strictly avoid time-travel~\cite{bangash2020time} in our evaluation by not violating the chronological order of data, and our test data always comes after the training data.
-Another important consideration is that a JIT model should be able to adapt over time by learning from new data as soon as it becomes available.
-Such models are referred to as \textit{online}~\cite{cabral2019class}\cite{tabassum2020investigation}.
-One way of updating an \textit{online} model is to use new data along with any prior data for retraining the model.
-Another way is to discard old data and retrain the model using only new data.
-We consider both evaluation settings and refer to them as increasing-model and constant-model evaluation.
+We evaluate our approach in the context of within-project defect prediction~\cite{tabassum2020investigation} setting.
+We use past data from the same project to build our models, or in other words, each model is trained and tested on the same project.
+We ensure that our evaluation avoids time-travel~\cite{bangash2020time} by preserving the chronological order of data.
+This is achieved by making certain that our test data always follows the training data.
+For a JIT model, it's essential to adapt online~\cite{cabral2019class,tabassum2020investigation}, which means learning from new data as soon as it becomes available without the need to retrain on the old data.
+IRJIT has the ability to update in real time with new data.

-\underline{\textit{Increasing-models}} are trained using \textit{all} data that is available prior to the test period.
-As the test period moves farther in time the training set increases, hence the name increasing models.

-\underline{\textit{Constant-models}} are trained using data from a constant number of time periods prior to the test period.
-In this paper we use just \textit{one} time period prior to test period for training.

-Finally, when making predictions, we only evaluate against the past data that has already received its correct labels.
-Leaving a gap between the train and test set allows time for bugs to be identified and commits to get their correct label.
-This gap is referred to as verification latency in literature~\cite{cabral2019class}.
-Tan et al.~\cite{tan2015online} suggested that the sum of gap and test set should be close to typical bug-fixing time, i.e., the time from when a bug is introduced to when it is fixed.
-However, since bug-fixing time varies for different projects and bugs, this gap can also change with the dataset and is empirically set using the median values of \textit{Bug-fix delay} in Table~\ref{table:dataset}.